Trade and Globalization

 Even when two sources rely on the same broad accounting approach, discrepancies arise because countries fail to adhere perfectly to the protocols.

 In theory, for example, the exports of country A to country B should mirror the imports of country B from country A. But in practice this is rarely the case because of differences in valuation.
-According to the BPM6, imports and exports should be recorded in the balance of payments accounts on a 'free on board (FOB) basis', which means using prices that include all charges up to placing the goods on board a ship at the port of departure.
-Yet many countries stick to FOB values only for exports, and use CIF values for imports (CIF stands for 'Cost, Insurance and Freight', and includes the costs of transportation).37
+According to the BPM6, imports, and exports should be recorded in the balance of payments accounts on a 'free on board (FOB) basis', which means using prices that include all charges up to placing the goods on board a ship at the port of departure.
+Yet many countries stick to FOB values only for exports, and use CIF values for imports (CIF stands for 'Cost, Insurance and Freight', and includes the costs of transportation).41

 The chart here gives you an idea of how large import-export asymmetries are.
 Shown are the differences between the value of goods that each country reports exporting to the US, and the value of goods that the US reports importing from the same countries.
-For example, for China, the figure in the chart corresponds to the “Value of merchandise imports in the US from China” minus “Value of merchandise exports from China to the US”.
+For example, for China, the figure in the chart corresponds to the “Value of merchandise imports in the US from China” minus the “Value of merchandise exports from China to the US”.

-What else is going on here?
+What else may be going on here?

 Another common source of measurement error relates to the inconsistent attribution of trade partners.
 An example is failure to follow the guidelines on how to treat goods passing through intermediary countries for processing or merchanting purposes.
-As global production chains become more complex, countries find it increasingly difficult to unambiguously establish the origin and final destination of merchandise, even when rules are established in the manuals.
-38
+As global production chains become more complex, countries find it increasingly difficult to unambiguously establish the origin and final destination of merchandise, even when rules are established in the manuals.42

 And there are still more potential sources of discrepancies.
-For example differences in customs and tax regimes, and differences between "general" and "special" trade systems (i.e. differences between statistical territories and actual country borders, which do not often coincide because of things like 'custom free zones').39
+For example differences in customs and tax regimes, and differences between "general" and "special" trade systems (i.e. differences between statistical territories and actual country borders, which do not often coincide because of things like 'custom free zones').43

 Even when two sources have identical trade estimates, inconsistencies in published data can arise from differences in exchange rates.
 If a dataset reports cross-country trade data in US dollars, estimates will vary depending on the exchange rates used.
 Different exchange rates will lead to conflicting estimates, even if figures in local currency units are consistent.